MSF-UK/HHOT-Handbook/README.md

 If this is proving difficult, refresh the page again.

-Here is a step by step guide on how to referesh a pivot table. (https://support.office.com/en-us/article/refresh-pivottable-data-6d24cece-a038-468a-8176-8b6568ca9be2)
+Here is a step by step guide on [how to referesh a pivot table](https://support.office.com/en-us/article/refresh-pivottable-data-6d24cece-a038-468a-8176-8b6568ca9be2)

 If you are having issues with this step it may be that the chagnes made to the 'lists' page are still inconsistant with your data download from Kobo Toolbox, please double check this.